 Table 6 reports the results generated by the different divergence functionals, evaluated on the Set- β setting.
-We see that there are two cases, i.e., Battacharyya distance and α -divergence with $\alpha =$ 2.0, that outperforms the model integrating the KLdivergence.
+We see that there are two cases, i.e., Bhattacharyya distance and α -divergence with $\alpha =$ 2.0, that outperforms the model integrating the KLdivergence.
 This suggests that our model can be further improved by replacing the KL term by alternative divergence functions as consistency losses.

 Table 6: Comparison of several divergence functions for the third term (i.e., \mathcal{L}{kd} term in eq.
 5), on the Set-3 setting.
+Results on the ACDC dataset.